Sloox/fastSieve/README.md

 -V = Toggle verbose mode

 -S = a value [1-3] that changes how the primes are tested & calculated.
-1 -> Default; 2 -> Most optimiaztions used; 3 -> Some experimental options enabled.
+1->Default; 2->Most optimizations used; 3->Some experimental options enabled.

 -C to estimate the L2 cache of the system and use it effeciently -NB option for speed